-The information to be stored is encrypted before watermarking to enhance the security.
-Highly secured algorithm called as Advanced Encryption Standard (AES), which is developed by National Institute of standards and Technology, is used for the encryption of text data.
+this is developed by National Institute of standards and Technology, is used for the encryption of text data.
 This algorithm is also called as Rijndael algorithm, which is designed by John Daemen and Vincent Rijmen.
 Rijndael's key length is defined to be either 128, or 192 or 256 bits in accordance with the requirements of the AES.
 [6].
 Figure 2(a) and 2(b) shows the original patient data and the encrypted data respectively.

-2.2 Encryption of Bio-signal graph:
+2) Encoding of Bio-signal graph

 Analog ECG is usually recorded on magnetic tape (Holter).
 To store it in the digital form, the ECG signal is sampled at a suitable rate so as to retain relevant details of peaks, troughs and frequency.
 The sampled signal is converted into digital form, whose dynamic range is determined by the word length of ADC output.
 The Differential Pulse Code Modulation (DPCM) technique is extensively used to reduce the dynamic range of the signal.
 The DPCM is used here for encrypting the ECG signal.
 The differential error output (which is random and uncorrelated) is used as the encrypted version of the original signal.
-The DPCM is a predictive coding technique [7] where in the present sample x_n in a signal is expressed as a sum of linearly weighted past sample x{n-1} and error signal e_n and $x_n = px{n-1} + e_n$ (1)
+The DPCM is a predictive coding technique [7] where in the present sample x_n in a signal is expressed as a sum of linearly weighted past sample x{n-1} and error signal e_n .

+$$x_n = px{n-1} + e_n \tag{1}$$

-The predictor coefficient p is determined by the least square technique, as p = r(1)/r(0)
+The predictor coefficient p is determined by the least square technique, as

-Where, $$r(m) = \sum{n=0}^{N-1-m} x_n x{n+m}$$
+$$p = r(1) / r(0)$$ Where, $r(m) = \sum{n=0}^{N-1-m} x_n x{n+m}$

 The differential error e_n is stored along with the first sample x_0 and the linear predictor coefficient p.
-The ECG signal x_n can be reconstructed from the error signal by auto-regression technique (Eq.
-(1)).
-Thus, the symbol pair (p, x_0) forms the key for the encrypted ECG signal e_n .
-This quantized e_n is interleaved with the LSB of image DCT/DWTs.
+The ECG signal x_n can be reconstructed from the error signal by auto-regression technique (Eq.(1)).
+Thus, the symbol pair (p,x_0) forms the key for the encoded ECG signal e_n .
+This quantized e_n is interleaved with the LSB of image.
 As the dynamic range of the error signal e_n is very small, it is coded with only 4 bits.
 Figure 3 shows the results of this process.